apache/shenyu-website/content/en/projects/shenyu/http-proxy/index.md

 Add this annotation `@ShenyuSpringMvcClient` in your `controller` interface.

-You can apply the annotation to class-level in a controller.the name of the path variable is prefix and `/**` will apply proxy for entire interfaces.
+You can apply the annotation to class-level in a controller.
+The name of the `path` variable is prefix and `/**` will apply proxy for entire interfaces.

 Example(1)